 The neighbourhood plan for Fraser Avenue became a garden suburb development.
 Thus, most houses would be comfy, low density terraced homes with front and back gardens.
 Existing residents asked for well-planned open green space that was walkable from their homes.
 Tree-lined public streets complimented this and the design followed Garden City Movement principles, typified by neighbouring Rosyth Garden Village.

-Kingdom Housing Association and Fife Council’s clarity of vision and collaborative, caring leadership in partnership with the returning community focused on health and opportunity inequality.
+Kingdom Housing Association and Fife Council’s clear vision for the project fostered collaborative, caring leadership.
+They partnered with the returning community and focused on reducing health and opportunity inequality.
 This has delivered an exemplar of what good housing and places can look like in the future.
 They have transformed a stigmatised area into a place local people and beyond can be proud of and celebrate.

 Some of the key benefits identified in this case study include:

 - High tenant return rate thereby retaining rather than displacing the community as can sometimes happen through regeneration

 - High return and levels of interest from neighbouring areas.
 This reduced vacancies and the time taken to realise return on investment for the client.